Elsie Inglis: Awards and honours

 In April 1916, Inglis became the first woman to be awarded the Order of the White Eagle (First class) by the Crown Prince Alexander of Serbia at a ceremony in London."Serbian White Eagle: Scotswoman as the first woman recipient" (1916)"Medals and papers of Dr Elsie Inglis" (2009) She had previously been awarded the Order of Saint Sava (III class).
+Her name appears on the screens commemorating the 1,513 women who lost their lives in the First World War as part of the Five Sisters window in York Minster.